singlavinod/Self-Driving-Car-NanoDegree-Udacity/Term1-Computer-Vision-and-Deep-Learning/Project3-Behavioral-Cloning/writeup_report.md

 Then I repeated this process on track two in order to get more data points.

 To augment the data sat, I also flipped images and steering measurements thinking that this would help generalize the model.
-For example, here is an image that has then been flipped:
+For example, here is a view from the first figure that has then been flipped:

-![original][image5]
-![flipped][image6]
+![flipped][image5]

 After the collection process, I had 47181 number of data points.
-I then preprocessed this data by cropping irrelevant data from the top and bottom of the image.
+I then preprocessed this data by cropping irrelevant data (sample below) from the top and bottom of the image.
 This led to a final image size of 65 x 320 x 3 which significantly reduced the computational requirements.

+![cropped][image6]

 I finally randomly shuffled the data set and put 20% of the data into a validation set.